Grants to Support Research

 - Compensation for research subjects

 The above list is not exhaustive and all students pursuing projects that will serve to enrich their academic experience are encouraged to apply.
-Please note: 1) Hypothesis driven research projects will be given top priority for funding; 2) All travel related expenses must be pre-approved by the faculty sponsor; 3) SRGs may not be used to fund conference related travel unless the applicant(s) will be presenting at the conference (proof of attendance may be requested); 4) Each project may receive funding only once per academic year, though individuals may seek funding for more than one project per academic year.
+Please note: 1) Hypothesis driven research projects will be given top priority for funding; 2) All travel related expenses must be pre-approved by the faculty sponsor; 3) SRGs may not be used to fund conference related travel unless the applicant(s) will be presenting at the conference (proof of attendance may be requested);4) The maximum funding available for any one project in an academic year is $1,500.
+Students may make multiple project requests per academic year (each funded up to a maximum of $1,500).
+For any one project, students may make multiple component requests such as materials, travel funding, or equipment.
+Multiple component requests for the same project in the same academic year may be considered, provided the applicant can demonstrate a) that the requests are substantially different, e.g., a request for material support for research and a request for travel funding associated with a subsequent conference presentation of that research; b) that substantial project progress has already been made as a result of the initial funding; and c) that the additional funding offers a valuable addition to the applicant's academic goals.

 Students requesting travel funds should carefully review the university’s policies regarding travel expenses and reimbursements (http://www.busfin.ohio-state.edu/FileStore/PDFs/211_Travel.pdf) and make sure that any budget proposals conform to OSU policy.
 In particular, please note that all car rentals must be made through OSU, and per diem requests should follow the federal rates (http://www.gsa.gov/portal/category/100120).
 Please coordinate with your advisor and the OSU purchasing department to make sure you conform to travel policies.